Dell City, Texas: Economy

-As of 2019 the major sectors are farming and ranching.
+As of 2019, the major sectors were farming and ranching.
 There were multiple farms owned by families and two cotton gins that provided employment.
-By 2016 the number of farms had declined.
-By 2019 several alfalfa growing operations were established and several persons from the Mesilla Valley and the area around Hatch, New Mexico began growing chile peppers on leased land around Dell City.
+By 2016, the number of farms had declined.
+By 2019, several alfalfa growing operations were established and several persons from the Mesilla Valley and the area around Hatch, New Mexico began growing chile peppers on leased land around Dell City.

-In 1979 there were three grocery stores and four bars.
-By 1989 there was only one grocery and general store, Dell City Mercantile, which had burned down in a fire that year.
+In 1979, there were three grocery stores and four bars.
+By 1989, there was only one grocery and general store, Dell City Mercantile, which had burned down in a fire that year.
 There were also three bars, two gas stations, two restaurants, a hardware store, and a video rental business.
-In 2016 the city had one grocery store, Two T's Grocery, in a former bar.
-Additionally as of that year there was one restaurant, Spanish Angel Cafe.
+In 2016, the city had one grocery store, Two T's Grocery, in a former bar, and one multipurpose store, the Dell City Mercantile.
+Additionally as of that year there were two restaurants, Spanish Angel Cafe, and Rosita's Cafe.